 Rural life in the big city

 The metropolis of Berlin offers young city dwellers and visitors many farms and children's farms, where they can spend a relaxing break and get to know farm animals and agriculture.
 The Domäne Dahlem estate was once a knight's estate and today it is run as an organic farm with many activities for families.
 Numerous festivals attract people with offers such as pony rides and carriage rides.
 In the former horse stable, the exhibition "From field to plate" has exciting insights into agricultural and food culture.
 Butter production, baking bread, and interesting facts about the production of wool are explained in the Lübars family farm.
-Pheasants, goats, geese, horses, and chickens are some of the animal inhabitants of the farm, which also has an adventure playground and an amusement park.
+You can let off steam on the attached adventure playground and the leisure park.

 You can also discover numerous smaller farms with your children in the entire city area - whether the ufaFabrik Kinderbauernhof in Tempelhof with its changing holiday programme, the Charlottenburger Ziegenhof with its own honey shop, or the idyllically laid out Kinderbunte Bauernhof in Wedding.
 A combination of a farm and construction playground awaits you in Pankow with the children's farm Pinke Panke, where enthusiastic little carpenters are taught various handicraft techniques.